SilinaGeorge/CSHUB/README.md

 - Count down timer: set a timer, when it is finished it'll let you know that it is time for a break
 - Email notification reminder: set a date and time and an email will be sent reminding you it is time to study
 - Play your favorite spotify playlist while studying
+- login with facebook if you choose to do so
 - code right in the app using interpreters
 --------------------------